mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _createEntities:

-- ``createEntities``: Optional array of `entity`_ objects.
+- ``createEntities``: Optional array of one or more `entity`_ objects.
 List of entities (e.g. client, collection, session objects) that SHALL be created before each test case is executed.

   Test files SHOULD define entities in dependency order, such that all referenced entities (e.g. client) are defined before any of their dependent